 About Sloane's Viperfish

-Like many of inhabitants of the deep sea, Sloane’s viperfish sport light-producing organs called photophores along its belly.
+Like many inhabitants of the deep sea, Sloane’s viperfish sport light-producing organs called photophores along its belly.
 These flashing blue-green or yellow lights might attract tasty snacks, but they’re most useful for masking the fish’s silhouette from predators below.
 They’re also useful for grabbing a meal: when prey comes near, the viperfish drops a glowing light on its dorsal fin ray like a fishing lure in front of its mouth and—snap!
-A muscular jaw filled with clear, sharp teeth comes crashing down like a guillotine.
-Lucky for the viperfish, its first vertebrae has evolved to act as a shock absorber for that powerful bite.
+A muscular jaw filled with clear, sharp teeth comes crashing down like a trap.
+Lucky for the viperfish, its first vertebra has evolved to act as a shock absorber for that powerful bite.

 Based on the stomach contents of captured fish, the viperfish’s favorite meal is lanternfish, but it isn’t too discerning.
 Scientists have also found algae, fish eggs, and small crustaceans in viperfish specimens.
 After a meal, the Sloane’s viperfish can go for days without eating again.
 In the ocean twilight zone, it’s feast or famine—and this ferocious fish is prepared for both.

 |Scientific Name||Chauliodus sloani|

 |Discovery||Marcus Elieser Bloch and Johann Gottlob Schneider, 1801|